 I hope you already know how to correctly issue invoices in the European Union using WooCommerce.
 Flexible Invoices for WooCommerce plugin allows you to handle MOSS transactions and to issue invoices for orders from customers in all EU countries.
 Let us know if you have further questions.

-You will need to install and activate Flexible Invoices for WooCommerce and WordPress to properly use the Flexible Invoices for WooCommerce extension.
-You may also test new functionalities of the plugin for example issuing currency, MOSS, and reverse charge invoices in WooCommerce in the free demo.
+You may test new functionalities of the plugin for example issuing currency, MOSS, and reverse charge invoices in WooCommerce in the free demo.